Here's what moms need to know about the latest research on caffeine, moms and babies.

 So what does that mean for you, mama?
 Should you go cold-turkey and ditch coffee and soda altogether?

-"It's hard to make recommendations based on the results of one study," said Diana Spalding, CNM, Motherly's Health and Wellness Director.
+"It's hard to make recommendations based on the results of one study," says Diana Spalding, CNM, midwife and Motherly's Maternal Health Advisor.
 "We need to pay attention certainly, but recommendations might not change right away."

 Doctors make their expert recommendations based on years of data—not just a single study.